procount/pinn/README_PINN.md

 The maintenance toolbar contains commands to execute on installed OSes only, so the main window will only show a list of those OSes that are installed.

 The first entry is a dummy fixed entry called `PINN` which represents the PINN recovery partition.
-This enables the same toolbar commands to be carried out on the PINN recovery partition, such as doing a file system check or editing recovery.cmdline or config.txt files.
+This enables the same toolbar commands to be carried out on the PINN recovery partition, such as doing a file system check or editing cmdline.txt or config.txt files.
 Of course, changing the password will have no effect.

 ## Easy Config File Editor

 The built-in config file editor allows you to edit the config file of the OS that is currently highlighted in the OS list.
 This allows you to easily add license keys to different OS installs through the same interface.

-When the PINN entry is selected, it allows you to edit the recovery.cmdline instead of the cmdline.txt file.
+When the PINN entry is selected, it allows you to edit the cmdline.txt instead of the cmdline.txt file.
 A button called "Edit Options" will also appear which can launch a dialog box with all the possible options laid out amongst 4 tabs.
 This means you no longer need to remember all the option names as check and edit boxes are used instead.

 Note that the output mode selected by the user through pressing one of number keys 1 to 4 (for HDMI preferred, HDMI VGA, Composite PAL, and Composite NTSC, respectively), will be automatically set in the `config.txt` files of your installed OSes.
 This means that you shouldn't have to worry about manually changing your display settings to get your installed OS to display correctly on your display device.